Luc Besson: Popular success

+After Besson's documentary film Atlantis (1991), he directed two critical and commercial successes: Léon: The Professional (1994) and The Fifth Element (1997) which would later become cult films.
+The Messenger: The Story of Joan of Arc (1999) was the last film Besson directed that was produced by the oldest production company in the world, Gaumont, which had been producing his films since Subway (1985).
+After The Messenger: The Story of Joan of Arc he created his own studio, EuropaCorp.

-From 2002 to 2005 Besson created the hugely successful Arthur series of children's fantasy novels, which comprises Arthur and the Minimoys, Arthur and the Forbidden City, Arthur and the Vengeance of Maltazard and Arthur and the War of the Two Worlds.
+From 2002 to 2005 Besson created the hugely successful Arthur series of children's fantasy novels, which comprises Arthur and the Minimoys, Arthur and the Forbidden City, Arthur and the Vengeance of Maltazard, and Arthur and the War of the Two Worlds.
 He directed Arthur and the Invisibles (2006), a feature film adaptation of the first two books of the collection, starring Madonna and Robert DeNiro.
 Combining live action and animation, it was released in the UK and the US, as well as in France.

-His English-language films Taken, Taken 2, and Taken 3 have been major successes; Taken 2 became the largest-grossing export French film.
-Besson produced the promotional movie for the Paris 2012 Olympic bid.
+His English language films Taken, Taken 2, and Taken 3 have been major successes; Taken 2 became the largest-grossing export French film.

+Besson also produced the promotional movie for the Paris 2012 Olympic bid.